 How to Choose the Best Pet Insurance for You

-Consider the following steps to find the coverage you need at an affordable price.
+Consider the following steps tofind the coverage you needat an affordable price.

-Pick a Plan TypeAn accident-and-illness plan best serves most pet parents as it provides the most coverage, though senior dogs or cats might be priced out of coverage.
+An accident-and-illness plan best serves most pet parents because it provides the broadest coverage, though senior dogs or cats may be priced out of some policies.

-Read the Fine PrintExplore the terms and conditions to ensure you're comparing apples to apples.
+Review the terms and conditions to ensure you’re comparing apples to apples.
 Pay close attention to policy exclusions, waiting periods, veterinarian restrictions, and cancellation policies.

-Explore CustomizationsIf the monthly cost exceeds your budget, consider opting for a different deductible, reimbursement rate, or coverage limit.
+If the monthly premium is over your budget, adjust factors like the deductible, reimbursement rate, or coverage limit.

 “I recommend pet owners understand different choices for percentage reimbursement, deductible levels if there are any waiting periods, and if there are any annual or per-incident maximums … Additionally, pet owners should review sample policies on the website to understand what is covered and what is excluded.
 Comparison tools help to highlight how provider coverage differs”